Miagao: Healthcare

 There are also other private medical, dental and veterinary clinics, laboratories, and pharmacies located primarily in the poblacion area.

 Economy

 Agriculture

 The municipality of Miagao is a largely agricultural town.
 Around 52% of the municipal land area is classified as agricultural and around 40% of the total land area is planted.
 Rice is the primary crop of the town while corn is considered as a secondary crop.

 Miagao is hailed as the "Onion Capital of the Visayas" because it is the largest producer of bulb onion not only in Western Visayas but in the whole Visayas and Mindanao.
+In 2022, 92% of the region's onion production was produced by the municipality of Miagao which targets to further increase production by expanding the plantation area.

 Other crops produced by the municipality include eggplants, peanuts, monggo, tomatoes, root crops, and bamboo.

 Banks

 Miagao is a financial center in southern Iloilo.
 The town has a total of five banks.

-The instance of these ATMs being offline is quite high due to poor maintenance, overuse (due to proximity from UP Visayas, 4Ps beneficiaries and people here withdrawing huge sums of money), and faulty Internet and power connections.
-Avoid withdrawing near and after the 15th and 30th days of the month because people will drain the machines with cash because it is payday, also avoid the Land Bank ATM during the 2nd-3rd week of the month because of 4Ps beneficiaries claiming their monthly government dole out.
-If it is a real necessity to use ATMs at these times, prepare for queues that may last for hours, people holding "reservations" in their spot, people cutting in line, and the tinge of disappointment when the machine suddenly switches offline after the business day either because it ran out of cash or overused.